 Oh my goodness this recipe is seriously good and sooooo easy.
 Perfect for a sensational mid-week meal as well as a fabulous dinner party dish.
-Here are another two crazily hassle free Chicken dishes – Roast Chicken with Roast Veg and Fresh Pasta – Chicken Herbed Kebabs perfect for the BBQ or oven.
+Here is another crazily hassle free Chicken dish- Chicken Herbed Kebabs perfect for the BBQ or oven.

 Back to the soup……….
 Bob and Fanny are once more heavily involved again here and I thank them dearly for it.
 All that is required to produce a sensational deep bowl of food is a whizz in the food processor, a chargrilling of the chicken and a few mins of bubbling the whole heavenly lot together.
 I make this in it’s entirety ahead of time mostly and store in the fridge ready for rapid assembly and a heat through.
 I have served this at a Dinner Party with homemade Flatbreads/Naans and for an easy midweek meal.
 It is a dish of many hats….

 Once the Thai paste is made just add the coconut milk and simmer for a few mins in a large saucepan.
 I fry the chicken in a large frying pan separately and try to get as much colour on it as I can.
 You can use chicken mini fillets here.
 I usually use chicken breasts but do flatten them down a bit with a rolling pin beforehand.
 All that remains is to add the chicken that I have now sliced into bite sized pieces or at least a size that is bite sized once broken in half with a spoon.